dictcp/uplex-varnish-k8s-ingress/examples/authentication/README.md

 ```

 As with Basic Authentication, it is also possible to use the
-``condition.host-match`` and ``condition.url-match`` fields to
+``conditions`` array to restrict the requests for which the
-restrict the requests for which the authentication is required (but
+authentication is required (but Proxy Authentication typically applies
-Proxy Authentication typically applies to all requests).
+to all requests).

 To verify with curl, we use the ``-x`` (or ``--proxy``) argument to
 specify ``$ADDR:$PORT`` as the proxy, and send the request with an